owncloud/ocis/extensions/settings/glossary.md

 - Manifestation of a setting for a specific user
 - E.g. used for customization (at runtime) in `ocis-web`
 - `ocis-web-settings` extension for modifying settings values is provided by this service
-- Can be queried and modified by other ocis extensions
+- Can be queried and modified by other oCIS extensions